NotMaster10/Game-Review-Sentiment-Analyzer-1.0/README.md

    - Right-click on the zipped folder and select "Extract All".
 Click "Extract".
    - If you get an error or don't see the Extract option, you may need to install 7zip: https://www.7-zip.org/.
 3. Start the program:
-   - Select the app.py file in the GRSA 1.0 folder.
+   - Select the app.py file in the GRSA 1.0 folder on your desktop.
 Right-click and open "properties".
-   - Copy the "Location" field from this file.
+   - Copy the "Location" field from this properties information.
    - In Powershell type "Python " <-- Don't forget to add the space after "Python".
    - Press ctrl+v to add program location.
    - Type "\app.py" after the program location.